We're an Embedded Award 2026 Tools nominee and would love your support! Vote for C/C++test CT >>

 Running a test in IntelliJ is similar to Eclipse.
 From the Project window, locate your test, right-click and select Run ‘testName’.
 Like Eclipse, a JUnit window will open with the results of the test.

 Maven has made running unit tests simple.
-Ensure you are in the proper location from your command line, and the project pom.xml is properly configured.
+Ensure you are in the proper location in your console, and the project pom.xml is properly configured.
 Then you can run the following to execute your JUnits.

 To run the entire test suite: